codingMustache/codingMustache/README.md

 ## Joke of the Day

-It takes guts to be an organ donor.
+Child: Dad, make me a sandwich.
+Dad: Poof!
+You're a sandwich.

 ## Daily Trivia

-Who is the founder of Palantir?
+Unix Time is defined as the number of seconds that have elapsed since when?
- 1. Jack Dorsey
+ 1. Midnight, January 1, 1970
- 2. Marc Benioff
+ 2. Midnight, July 4, 1976
- 3. Peter Thiel
+ 3. Midnight on the creator of Unix&#039;s birthday
- 4. Mark Zuckerberg
+ 4. Midnight, July 4, 1980

 <details>
   <summary>Answer</summary>
-  Peter Thiel
+  Midnight, January 1, 1970
 </details>